datalust/superpower/README.md

 ### Tokenization

-A token-driven parser is based on a stream of tokens.
-The type used to represent the tokens is generic, but currently Superpower has deeper support for `Enum` tokens and using them is recommended.
+A token-driven parser consumes elements from a list of tokens.
+The type used to represent the kinds of tokens consumed by a parser is generic, but currently Superpower has deeper support for `enum` tokens and using them is recommended.

 ```csharp
 public enum ArithmeticExpressionToken